zzzbitz/IDO/Reviewer-5inD/Reviewer-5inD.md

          alt=""
          style=""/>
     <br>
     Figure 1.
-The results of Loss, Wrong Event and Random.
-The experiment is conducted under the setting with ResNet-18 on CIFAR-10 with Inst.
-40%, with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.
-The experiment was performed on a single A100 80GB.
+The AUC-ROC curves of loss and wrong event at early, midterm, later training stages, i.e., 20 epochs, 60 epochs, 100 epochs.
+The experiment is conducted under the setting with pretrained ResNet18 on CIFAR-10 Inst.
+40% noise.The AUC-ROC (Area Under the Receiver Operating Characteristic Curve) metric evaluates the classifier's ability to distinguish between classes.
+A higher AUC value indicates better classification performance, as it balances the trade-off between true positive rate (recall) and false positive rate across various thresholds.
+The experiment is conducted with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128.
     </center>
 </div>